-It's estimated that over one billion people globally have a mental, neurodevelopment or substance use disorder.
+It’s estimated that around one billion people globally have a mental or substance use disorder.

 Despite being critical to overall wellbeing and physical health, diagnoses and furthermore, treatment or support, remain much lower than this estimate.1,2 In our entries on Mental Health and Substance Use we give an extensive overview of the global data on prevalence, disease burden, mortality and drivers of this group of disorders.
 The purpose of this blog post is to provide a shortened synthesis of 5 headline facts on global mental health.

 The true prevalence of mental health disorders globally remains poorly understood.
 Diagnosis statistics alone would not bring us close to the true figure — mental health is typically underreported, and under-diagnosed.
 If relying on mental health diagnoses alone, prevalence figures would be likely to reflect healthcare spending (which allows for more focus on mental health disorders) rather than giving a representative perspective on differences between countries; high-income countries would likely show significantly higher prevalence as a result of more diagnoses.

 What makes such metrics even more challenging is the spectrum of mental health disorders can be broad.
 Mental health can incorporate a range of different but sometimes connected disorders such as depression, anxiety, bipolar, eating disorders, schizophrenia, and alcohol and drug use disorders.
 Many known sources — for example, the World Health Organization (WHO) — often do not measure global prevalence across individual mental health disorders beyond depression and substance use.

 The data presented in our entries is published by the Institute of Health Metrics & Evaluation (IHME), Global Burden of Disease study.
 It’s based on a combination of sources, including medical and national records, epidemiological data, survey data, and meta-regression models.3